oht505/OSU_25Winter_CS557_Computer-Graphics-Shaders/README.md

 # CS557_Computer Graphics Shaders

-Projects are operated by glman.exe
+All projects are operated by glman.exe